okramolis/file-commander/README.md

 -------
     $ npm install file-commander

+Please not, that it was tested on Mac OS X 10.9 and Linux Ubuntu 12.04 only.

 Example
 -------
 Currently there is only full demo application.
 You may see it running on [file-commander.com](http://file-commander.com).